 - Just because you've already memorized the pattern doesn't mean you don't have to look where you're going.

 - Hong Meiling: the force is weak in this one.
-No, you're still not allowed to blink, blinking is for the transient people weak.
+No, you're still not allowed to blink, blinking is for the

 - The small fry are often more dangerous than the bosses, if only because their attacks are more random.
 At least the bosses bother to make theirs pretty.